-Student assessment methods must be varied to provide both student and program faculty with valid indications of the student's progress toward, and demonstration of the competencies at the defined Miller's Pyramid level.
+Student assessment methods must be varied to provide both student and program faculty with valid indications of the student's progress toward, and demonstration of the competence assessment statements at the defined Miller's Pyramid level.

 Competency Assessment Template

 The program must demonstrate a process to track student achievement of competence through formative and summative assessment.